Studies have not established the effect of fennel on breast cancer

 Fennel (Foeniculum vulgare) belongs to the umbelliferae family, which also includes carrots, celery, dill, parsnips, parsley, cumin, and coriander.
 All parts of the fennel plant are edible (bulb, stalk, leaves and seeds).
-Fennel is a good dietary source of vitamin C, potassium, and fiber, and a fair source of folate, manganese, and molybdenum.
-Fennel also contains various phytochemicals, including limonene, rutin, quercetin, and kaempferol, all of which have demonstrated chemopreventive activities.
-Fennel contains the terpenoid anethole, which has been reported to have both estrogenic and chemopreventive effects, as well as estragole, which acts as a rodent carcinogen in large doses.
-Fennel has been shown to have antioxidant, antifungal, antibacterial and antithrombotic properties.
+Fennel is a dietary source of vitamin C and fiber.
+Fennel also contains myricetin and various other phytochemicals.

 Breast cancer-related effects of consuming fennel

-Information concerning fennel consumption as it relates to risk of breast cancer is limited.
-Fennel seed is a very good source of melatonin, which protects against breast cancer in several ways, including by reducing aromatase activity within the breast, thereby reducing estrogen production.
-However, reports that fennel has been used to increase breast milk production are concerning because they suggest that fennel acts directly on breast tissue.
-Fennel has been shown to have estrogenic and progesterone-binding properties, although not all studies agree on this.
+However, reports that fennel is being used to increase breast milk production are concerning because they suggest that fennel acts directly on breast tissue.
+Fennel has been shown to have estrogenic properties.
 Until more information becomes available, it appears inadvisable for breast cancer patients, survivors and those at high risk to consume more than modest amounts of fennel, fennel seed, or fennel seed tea.
 Fennel oil should be avoided.

 Additional comments